Skip to main content

 Perhaps it was because of the letters to her mother that the thirst for reading grew in her.
 She wanted to read, write and tell her thoughts on her own.
 She wanted to know all the answers to her endless questions.
 Trilochan Roy Chowdhury whom she lovingly called Kaka Babu was not her blood relative.
 Yet, growing up in the Roy Chowdhury mansion, it felt like home, and the people were her own.

 Bondita didn't know when playtime became her little classroom.
 Perhaps because she wanted to share what she learned with the other girls.
-These girls, who belonged to various homes in the village, had never known a single letter or digit let alone to read or write.
-The mere thought of trees being alive, or the earth being a small part of something vast and endless gave them goosebumps.
+These girls, who belonged to various homes in the village, had never known a single letter or digit, let alone how to read or write.
+The mere thought of trees being alive, or the earth being a small part of something vast and endless, gave them goosebumps.
 They were eager to learn.
 As much as Bondita was eager to teach.
-Every day she gathered them as per their age and taught them things she had learnt in the last few years.
+Every day, she gathered them according to their age and taught them things she had learnt in the last few years.
 She found it easier to teach the younger ones.
-It was those her age she had a problem with.
+It was those her age that she had a problem with.

 The girls stared at each other.